Sindhuja9585/Exno.7-Prompt-Engineering/README.md

 ## Outcome

-By the end of this project, you’ll:
+By the end of this, you’ll:

 * Understand how prompt design affects ChatGPT's output
 * Be able to guide ChatGPT through progressively more complex task-handling scenarios